liftwizard/liftwizard/docs/src/main/znai/logging/logging-modules.md

 * liftwizard.response.http.statusEnum=OK
 * liftwizard.response.http.statusFamily=SUCCESSFUL
 * liftwizard.response.http.statusPhrase=OK
-* liftwizard.time.duration.ms=17
+* liftwizard.time.duration.ms=1000
-* liftwizard.time.duration.ns=17173000
+* liftwizard.time.duration.ns=1000000000
-* liftwizard.time.duration.pretty=0.017173s
+* liftwizard.time.duration.pretty=1.000000s
-* liftwizard.time.endTime=2020-05-06T19:03:56.984585Z
+* liftwizard.time.endTime=2000-01-01T00:00:00.000000Z
-* liftwizard.time.startTime=2020-05-06T19:03:56.967412Z
+* liftwizard.time.startTime=1999-12-31T23:59:59.000000Z

 Let's take a look at each filter individually.

-## StructuredArgumentLoggingFilter
+## StructuredLoggingServletFilter

-The `StructuredArgumentLoggingFilter` is a pre-requisite for structured logging.
+The `StructuredLoggingServletFilter` is a pre-requisite for structured logging.
 For the most part, you can pick and choose which dependencies you want to include, but `liftwizard-servlet-logging-structured-argument` is usually required.

-`StructuredArgumentLoggingFilter` is a servlet filter that puts a "structured-logging" `LinkedHashMap` into the `ServletRequest` at the beginning of each request.
+`StructuredLoggingServletFilter` is a servlet filter that puts a "structured-logging" `LinkedHashMap` into the `ServletRequest` at the beginning of each request.
 Next, all other structured logging filters put their context into the same map.
-Finally, `StructuredArgumentLoggingFilter` logs the text `"structured logging"` together with all context at the end of each servlet request.
+Finally, `StructuredLoggingServletFilter` logs the text `"structured logging"` together with all context at the end of each servlet request.

 ## CorrelationIdFilter